background img

 How to Start a without Losing Your Nest Egg

 Retirement can be a difficult reality for many people.
 It's typical for some retirees to feel a void after all those years of having a career and somewhere to be.
 And while there are plenty of people who readily welcome retirement, others need a little something extra to keep them occupied and active.
-That's when starting a could be the right answer.
+That's when starting a small could be the right answer.
 Not only will a new enterprise provide extra financial benefits to pad your nest egg, but it can help you feel engaged and give your mental health a boost.
 If starting a is something you've always wanted to do but weren't sure where to begin, here are a few ways to get started without busting the bank.

 Take advantage of free marketing

 You may be the best at what you do and have decades of experience, but if you can't get the word out to your potential customers, you won't succeed.
 There are plenty of free and low-cost marketing platforms out there, including social media and sponsorship of local events.
-You can also save by doing your own graphic design and creating a logo on your own.
+You can also save by doing your own graphic and creating a logo on your own.
 These 10 free logo maker tools can get you started.

 When is an issue, there are still plenty of choices for businesses you can start today even if your pockets are empty.
-Pet sitting, tutoring, tax preparation, and housecleaning are all much-needed services that Trends claims you can kickstart for less than $100.
+Pet sitting, tutoring, tax preparation, and housecleaning are all much-needed services that Small Business Trends claims you can kickstart for less than $100.
 You may also consider serving as a consultant or selling homemade crafts online or via local boutiques and flea markets — these types of roles only require investments for setting up a home office and getting craft supplies.

 Network, network, network